 a mortgagee or chargee of a private individual or joint private individual who has purchased a completed Dwelling

-No person who is a Registered Provider and has acquired an interest in the Site that comprises entirely of either i) the freehold interest in Affordable Housing Land pursuant to the provisions of Schedule 1 of this Deed and/or ii) the Long Leasehold of Affordable Housing Units that are flats pursuant to the provisions of Schedule 1 of this Deed shall be bound by the Positive Planning Obligations to Pay and the obligations To Provide a Bond.
+No person who is a Registered Provider and has acquired an interest in the Site that comprises entirely of either i) the freehold interest in Affordable Housing Land pursuant to the provisions of Schedule 1 of this Deed and/or ii) the Long Leasehold of Affordable Housing Units that are flats pursuant to the provisions of Schedule 1 of this Deed shall be bound by the Positive Planning Obligations to Pay.
 For the avoidance of doubt such a person shall be bound be all other restrictions covenants and obligations in accordance with the terms of this Deed.

-For the avoidance of doubt, a private individual or a joint private individual who has purchased a completed Dwelling and a tenant or occupier of a completed Dwelling and a mortgagee or chargee of a private individual or joint private individual who has purchased a completed Dwelling shall be bound by the obligations and covenants pursuant to paragraph 8 of Schedule 4 of this Deed and paragraph 17 of Schedule 1 of this Deed.
+For the avoidance of doubt, a private individual or a joint private individual who has purchased a completed Dwelling and a tenant or occupier of a completed Dwelling and a mortgagee or chargee of a private individual or joint private individual who has purchased a completed Dwelling shall be bound by the obligations and covenants pursuant to paragraph 6 of Schedule 4 of this Deed and paragraph 20 of Schedule 1 of this Deed.